SModelS/smodels/docs/manual/source/Installation.rst

 Installation Methods
 ^^^^^^^^^^^^^^^^^^^^

+1. The easiest way is probably to run directly in the source directory.
+Download the source, type **make install** in the top-level directory, and run directly there.

-1. If Python's *setuptools* is installed in your machine, SModelS and its dependencies can be installed running::
+2. If Python's *setuptools* is installed in your machine, SModelS and its dependencies can be installed running::

      setup.py install